utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/advanced/abstract_classes.md

-You can define and derive from any abstract class you define, as long as any of your superclasses is a godot class.
+You can define and derive from any abstract class you define, as long as any of your superclasses is a Godot class.

 This allows you to define default functions for your inheriting classes and override them in some, but not all subclasses if you want.